Special K\"ahler geometry and holomorphic Lagrangian fibrations: Special K ahler metrics

 From the curvature formula \eqref{curv} we see in particular that $\omega_{\rm SK}$ has nonnegative bisectional curvature on $B^\circ$: given any $v,w\in T^{1,0}B^\circ$ we have

 where $\{e_p\}$ is any $g_{\rm SK}$-unitary frame.

-We will also use the following dichotomy, which was conjectured by Matsushita, and after progress by van Geemen-Voisin \cite{vV} it was recently proved by Bakker \cite{Ba}: \begin{theorem} Either $f$ is isotrivial (so $\omega_{\rm SK}$ is flat on $B^\circ$), or else $f$ has maximal variation (so $\omega_{\rm SK}$ has positive Ricci curvature on a Zariski open subset of $B^\circ$). \end{theorem} In the maximal variation case, up to replacing $D$ with a larger closed analytic subvariety we will always assume that $\Ric_{g_{\rm SK}}>0$ on $B^\circ$. \begin{proof} Bakker shows in \cite{Ba} that either $f$ is isotrivial or it has maximal variation.
-If $f$ is isotrivial then the local period map $Z$ is constant, so from \eqref{deriv} we see that $\Xi\equiv 0$ on $B^\circ$, and \eqref{curv} shows that $\omega_{\rm SK}$ is flat.
-If $f$ has maximal variation then the period map $Z$ is generically of maximal rank (equal to $n$), so $Z$ is an immersion on a Zariski open subset of $B^\circ$ (which up to enlarging $D$ we may assume is equal to $B^\circ$).
+We will also use the following dichotomy, which was conjectured by Matsushita, and after progress by van Geemen-Voisin \cite{vV} it was recently proved by Bakker \cite{Ba}: \begin{theorem} Either $f$ is isotrivial, or else $f$ has maximal variation. \end{theorem} This dichotomy is then reflected in the curvature properties of $\omega_{\rm SK}$: \begin{corollary} Either $\omega_{\rm SK}$ is flat on $B^\circ$, or else $\omega_{\rm SK}$ has positive Ricci curvature on a Zariski open subset of $B^\circ$. \end{corollary} In the second case, up to replacing $D$ with a larger closed analytic subvariety we will always assume that $\Ric_{g_{\rm SK}}>0$ on $B^\circ$. \begin{proof} We use Bakker's Theorem \ref{prolisso2}.
+If $f$ is isotrivial, then the local period map $Z$ is constant, so from \eqref{deriv} we see that $\Xi\equiv 0$ on $B^\circ$, and \eqref{curv} shows that $\omega_{\rm SK}$ is flat.
+If $f$ has maximal variation, then the period map $Z$ is generically of maximal rank (equal to $n$), so $Z$ is an immersion on a Zariski open subset of $B^\circ$ (which, up to enlarging $D$, we may assume is equal to $B^\circ$).
 Given any $v\in T^{1,0}_x B^\circ$, the Ricci curvature of $\omega_{\rm SK}$ in the direction of $v$ is given by

 and if this vanishes for some $v\neq 0$ then in special holomorphic coordinates we have that for all $p,q$

 so the period map is not an immersion at $x$, a contradiction. \end{proof}

 \begin{rmk} The holomorphic sectional curvature of $\omega_{\rm SK}$ is given by